proudCobolWriter/lua-ez-delaunay/README.md

     	return points
 end

--- Given a set of tables containing 2D points, we can call delaunay.triangulate and pass our set of points
+-- Given a set of Points, we can call delaunay.triangulate and pass our set of 2D points

 local results = delaunay.triangulate( randomPoints(100) ) -- should take roughly 0.01 second
 ```